Sunny with a High Near 77

 Wednesday Night

-Mostly clear, with a low around 48.
-Breezy, with a west wind 5 to 15 mph, with gusts as high as 21 mph.
+Mostly clear, with a low around 50.
+Breezy, with a west wind 11 to 16 mph decreasing to 5 to 10 mph after midnight.
+Winds could gust as high as 23 mph.

 Thursday

-A 30 percent chance of showers and thunderstorms after noon.
-Mostly sunny, with a high near 84.
-West wind 5 to 13 mph.
+Mostly sunny, with a high near 83.
+Southwest wind 5 to 14 mph, with gusts as high as 20 mph.

 Thursday Night

-A slight chance of showers and thunderstorms.
-Partly cloudy, with a low around 50.
-Chance of precipitation is 20%
+Isolated showers and thunderstorms before midnight.
+Partly cloudy, with a low around 48.
+West wind 9 to 14 mph becoming light south southwest.
+Winds could gust as high as 20 mph.
+Chance of precipitation is 20%.

 Friday

-A 20 percent chance of showers before noon.
-Sunny, with a high near 82.
-Breezy.
+A 20 percent chance of showers and thunderstorms after noon.
+Mostly sunny, with a high near 82.
+Breezy, with a southwest wind 5 to 15 mph becoming west northwest in the afternoon.
+Winds could gust as high as 23 mph.

 Friday Night